lizdizon/amigo1985/README.md

 quick install
 -------------

 [Download the amigo1985 project as a .zip](https://github.com/lizdizon/amigo1985/archive/master.zip) and unarchive it into the `/wp-content/themes/` directory of your WordPress installation.
+Activate the theme from your WordPress Dashboard > Appearance > Themes.

 known issues
 ------------